2021 Kaohsiung building fire: Casualties

 A total of 46 people died and a further 41 were injured.
 The fire bureau noted that the average age of the deceased was 62.

 Initially, only seven people were reported dead by authorities, but the number grew throughout the night.
 Thirty-two people were declared deceased at the scene of the fire and sent directly to the morgue, while an additional 14 were sent to the hospital with no signs of life and declared dead there.

 According to Chief Lee, the number of casualties was expected to rise, as some victims were still believed to be trapped between the 7th and 11th floors.
 Lee also noted that most of the casualties were caused by smoke inhalation and added that one reason why the casualty count was so high was because the fire happened during the early morning hours, while people were still asleep.

 Three of the people who had died were Mainland Chinese citizens formerly married to Taiwanese nationals.

 Investigation

 Authorities have also ordered an investigation to determine the cause of the fire, and have not ruled out the possibility of arson.
 The police have summoned four witnesses for the investigation.
 A man surnamed Kuo and a woman surnamed Huang were detained by the Kaohsiung District Prosecutors' Office.
 After questioning, Kuo was granted bail.
+The woman was named Huang Ke-ke and was revealed she was the one who set the fire.
+The motive was to embarrass her boyfriend whom she suspected of cheating.
+Initially facing the death penalty, she was instead charged with manslaughter, arson, and disenfranchisement for life and sentenced to life in prison.